-In this example, we will add an existing sample macro that will simulate the behavior of the paint gun.
-We will also recolor the spray volume with a transparent color (by selecting Tools➔Change color tool - Shift+T) or load the existing model with appropriate colors (available from the local library as paint_gun.tool or the online library, note that the Set Tool instruction might need to be updated to link to the new tool).
+In this example, we will add an existing sample script that will simulate the behavior of the paint gun.
+You can also change the color of the spray with a transparent color (by selecting Tools➔Change color tool - Shift+T) or load the existing model with appropriate colors (available from the local library as paint_gun.tool or the online library, note that the Set Tool instruction might need to be updated to link to the new tool).

 You should see the trace of the paint gun.
 The color and transparency should change depending on how close or far the TCP is from the surface.

 Select Esc once to clear the simulated paint.

 8.Double click the same SprayOn program and select Off to turn the particle simulation Off.

 To better understand what happens behind the scenes, it is possible to view or edit the Python code the following way:

 2.Select Edit Python Script.